tonghuikang/cs-impostor/README.md

 While you are likely to start out from the bottom, you need to understand the prespective of your technical manager.
 You also may need to make certain design decisions, which involves tradeoffs.

+This section also inclulde concept that are relevant in software engineering and not specific to frontend or backend engineering.

 ### System Design